peter88213/novelyst/docs/help/basic_concepts.md

 ![Screenshot](../Screenshots/footnote01.png)

-This is how it looks in the contents viewer, or in the *novelyst_editor* scene editor:
+This is how it looks in the *novelyst* contents viewer, or in the *novelyst_editor* scene editor:

 ![Screenshot](../Screenshots/footnote03.png)